liferay/liferay-docs-dxp-cloud/user/articles/08-reference/03-command-line-tool.markdown

 ## List Projects or Services

-You can use the CLI's `lcp list` command to list projects and services.
+You can use the `lcp list` command to list projects and services.
 Here are some common examples.

 See the full list of projects and services you own or collaborate on: